Public Service Enterprise Group Incorporated (PEG) Shares Down Despite Recent Market Volatility

 Citigroup gave a rating of “Neutral” to PEG, setting the target price at $69 in the report published on March 22nd of the previous year.

-During the last 5 trading sessions, PEG fell by -5.52%, which changed the moving average for the period of 200-days by -16.46% in comparison to the 20-day moving average, which settled at $60.29.
-In addition, Public Service Enterprise Group Incorporated saw -7.09% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PEG rose by +3.22%, which changed the moving average for the period of 200-days by -15.12% in comparison to the 20-day moving average, which settled at $59.50.
+In addition, Public Service Enterprise Group Incorporated saw -5.21% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at PEG starting from Chernick Rose M, who sale 200 shares at the price of $60.45 back on Dec 05.
-After this action, Chernick Rose M now owns 29,776 shares of Public Service Enterprise Group Incorporated, valued at $12,090 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at PEG starting from Carr Eric, who sale 7,105 shares at the price of $57.63 back on Mar 13.
+After this action, Carr Eric now owns 6,482 shares of Public Service Enterprise Group Incorporated, valued at $409,497 using the latest closing price.

 Stock Fundamentals for PEG